oracle-livelabs/oci/oci-apm-springboot/04-create-file-system/create-file-system.md

 2. Scroll down the file.
 You will see there are two statefulsets, **wstore-front** and **wstore-back**, defined in the YAML file.

-3. Within each statefulset, find a line where defines the container port: "**- containerPort: 8080**" (line 51 and line 75).
+3. Within each statefulset, find a line which defines the container port: "**- containerPort: 8080**" (line 51 and line 75).

    ![Oracle Cloud console, Cloud Shell](images/3-3-3-1-cloudshell.png " ")